UnitVectorY-Labs/ServiceAuthCentral/docs/contributorguide/apireference.md

 > {: .important }
 > For the API reference on the token server and how vend and validate tokens, see the [Integration Guide - API Reference]({{ site.baseurl }}{% link integrationguide/apireference.md %}) page.

+## POST /v1/token

+The `POST /v1/token` endpoint on the token API is primarily used for the client credentials and jwt bearer grant types as ServiceAuthCentral is primarily used for server-to-server authentication.
+However, to support the PKCE flow for the serviceauthcentralweb application, the token API also supports the authorization code grant type.
+This flow is initiated by the serviceauthcentralweb application and then proceeds to the 3rd party application to authenticate the user completing a double OAuth 2.0 authorization process.

 ## GET /login/authorize

-The GET `/login/authorize` endpoint initiates the OAuth 2.0 authorization process using the PKCE (Proof Key for Code Exchange) flow from the serviceauthcentralweb application and then proceeds a flow for the 3rd party application to authenticate the user.
+The `GET /login/authorize` endpoint on the token API initiates the OAuth 2.0 authorization process using the PKCE (Proof Key for Code Exchange) flow from the serviceauthcentralweb application and then proceeds a flow for the 3rd party application to authenticate the user.

 **Request Parameters:**